a2ap/a2a4j/README.md

 - **Discussions**: [GitHub Discussions](https://github.com/a2ap/a2a4j/discussions)
 - **CI/CD**: [GitHub Actions](https://github.com/a2ap/a2a4j/actions)

-## 🔗 Related Projects
+## 🔗 Refer Projects

 - [A2A Protocol Specification](https://google-a2a.github.io/A2A/specification/)
 - [A2A Protocol Website](https://google-a2a.github.io)

 ---

-Built with ❤️ by the A2A Community
+Built with ❤️ by the A2AP Community